|1975 Brown , BS , Physics|

 In 2001 he formed SkyPilot Networks, developer of a robust outdoor wireless mesh system, which was sold to Trillium in 2009 for connectivity to smart meters.

 In 2007 he helped form Xumii, Inc, which provides mobile social network technology to carriers.
 In 2009, Xumii was bought by Myriad Labs, a European mobile software provider.
+The Xumii product line now supports over 50M messeging customers worldwide, largely in emerging markets.

 Prior to starting companies, Duncan ran Regis McKenna’s consulting firm, and before that was VP at Gemini Consulting, the management consulting arm of Cap Gemini.
 His clients included Apple, AMD, ATT, Disney.
 Intel, Hughes (DirecTV), Motorola, Nokia, and Tandem.